 Paul’s purpose in not receiving financial support from the Corinthian church was that he “might gain the more,” that is, win more people to Christ.
 The word “abuse” means use to the full.
-Paul had the right to receive full salary from the Corinthian church but he did not use that privilege to the full.
+Paul had the right to receive a full salary from the Corinthian church, but he did not use that privilege to the full.
 Paul did not receive compensation because of the principle of expediency; it would have abused his authority to receive a salary in certain contexts.
 Money must not get in the way of preaching the gospel.

-The reward of God’s approval far exceeds material reward.
+The reward of God’s approval far exceeds the material reward.

 There is a non-material reward for preaching the gospel for free.
-People who share their faith with a sense of compulsion have unmistakable conviction from God.
+People who share their faith with a sense of compulsion have an unmistakable conviction from God.
 There is nothing mercenary in this.
 Career ministers should not serve with their palm itching, for it is a great privilege to represent our Lord in time on earth.